titman/LCDebugger/README.md

 ## What LCDebugger Does

-- Remote real-time preview screen of device .
+- Real-time remote  preview screen of device .
 - Remote control device.
 - Remote viewing view tree and change frame to one of views.
 - Command(CMD) module.